GLOBES Communication Training

 The modules aim to improve speaking, writing, and networking skills needed to become successful communicators.
 These tools are effective on a range of audiences including policymakers, the media, general public, granting agencies, and other stakeholders.

-Social media as a form of communication and social networking are also explored.
+Social media as a form of communication and social networking is also explored.
 Be sure to check out Invasivore.org, a blog created by former GLOBES students who post recipes for eating invasive species while offering exposition and commentary on related topics such as species’ profiles, histories and cultural significance, harvesting tips, interviews with Invasivores-at-large, and summaries of relevant scientific research.

 Jessica Baron, Outreach and Communications Coordinator, Reilly Center